 4x faster than the baseline, this would be an 8x improvement overall.
-Note, applications with a time-to-solution FOM require strong scaling only.
+Note, applications with a time-tosolution FOM require strong scaling only.

 The value of the FOM for each benchmark is described in its documentation.
 Each benchmark projected FOM is to be reported as an independent result.
 The Offeror simply needs to measure or to project the FOM on the target platform.
 The Offeror is free to additionally express the ratio of this determined FOM and the largest of the example run FOMs provided in the benchmark description.
-There is no further normalization across the benchmarks to be carried out, i.e., the Offeror is expected to simply report the FOM ratios for each benchmark separately.
+The Benchmark Spreadsheet will calculate the Geometric Mean for the Application Benchmarks only.